 Three Ideas for Biking with Children under 5

-Just before Lily was born, my aunt bought us a Chariot bike trailer.
-She knew my love of biking and did all the research into the trailer, assuring us this was the best.
-We both liked the fact it was made in Calgary.
+Just before Lily was born, my aunt bought us a bike trailer.
+She knew my love of biking and did all the research into the trailer, then passed her knowledge onto me.
 It folds down into a somewhat small size (though it was still impossible to get into our Jeep TJ and barely fit into our Dodge Durango).

-The Chariot bike trailer is super easy to attach to the bike.
-We got two hitches so we could easily attach the trailer to either my hubby’s bike or mine, depending on who’s going out for a ride.
+The bike trailer is super easy to attach to the bike.
+We got two hitches so we could easily attach the trailer to either Daddy’s bike or mine, depending on who’s going out for a ride.
 We can also take turns biking with children in tow, because the trailer plus two girls weighs about 100 pounds right now.

-There are a lot of accessories available for the Chariot.
+There are a lot of accessories available.
 We have the infant sling, which is recommended for babies ages 6 months and older.
 We also have a jogging stroller wheel for it.
 When we’re not using it as a bike trailer, we can convert it to a double stroller.
 I like the big basket behind the trailer for stashing those extra things you need to take along—jackets, snacks, diapers, etc.

 Baby Bike Seat

-One night, my husband watched Jade while I took Lily in the seat behind me and Sunshine rode her own bike.
+One night, I took Lily in the seat behind me and Sunshine rode her own bike.
 When the girls were younger, I could have one in the trailer and one in the bike seat.
 It created more space for each of them (and less fighting while biking with children).
 The bike seat gives a better view for the child, but offers less support than the trailer.

 If you have one child over 1, the bike seat is a bit easier than the trailer as it’s less weight and smaller.
 However, it does affect the balance of the bike.
 I’ve put my 3-year-old in the bike seat, but probably wouldn’t put a 4-year-old up there.
 Follow the recommendations of your bike seat for the age and weight of the child who rides in it.

-Last summer, my husband saw a kids’ bike hitched behind the parent’s bike.
-He spent quite a bit of time researching this online before finding a trail-a-bike for sale secondhand.
+Last summer, I saw a kids’ bike hitched behind the parent’s bike.
+I spent quite a bit of time researching this online before finding a trail-a-bike for sale secondhand.
 Sunshine (age 5) loves it.
 She gets to ride behind Mommy or Daddy on a big bike.
 She can go a bit faster than her own bike, but she doesn’t have to worry about balancing or stopping.

 I think this helped her learn to ride her own bike this summer.
-It also helped with the weight in the Chariot; Sunshine and my husband could ride together while Lily went in the trailer with me.
+The Trail-a-bike is lighter and narrower than the trailer, so it’s a bit easier to ride with it than with a bike trailer.
+Older kids will also appreciate the better views and the feeling of independence on the trail-a-bike.
 Lily (age 3) still isn’t quite tall enough to reach the pedals on the trail-a-bike, even at the seat’s lowest point.
 Since then, I’ve seen lots of other kids out for a ride with Mom or Dad.

 Unfortunately, the trail-a-bike and baby bike seat both attach to the bike in similar places, so they can’t be used together.